Last Updated on January 20, 2023 by Jim Ferri

 This is wine country so spend time sipping a glass at one of the Koblenz’s many sidewalk cafes, or just stroll the streets and browse through little markets.

-Leave time, if you can, to go up the Rhine to the town of Braubach to visit Marksburg Castle, the only hill castle on the Rhine that has never been destroyed, and remains unchanged since medieval times.
+Leave time, if you can, to go up the Rhine to the town of Braubach to visit Marksburg Castle.
+It is the only hill castle on the Rhine that has not changed since medieval times.

 Be forewarned that it’s a steep (although short) climb up to the castle even after you reach the parking lot.